Incontinence Treatment Information

 The chair is painless and completely noninvasive, as you sit in it fully clothed.
 One session only takes 28 minutes.
 After six treatments spaced over three weeks, 95% of women are satisfied with their results.

-If you need help with urinary incontinence, call Advanced Surgical Arts or book an appointment online.
+If you need help with urinary incontinence, call Advanced Surgical Arts.